 - 4.9.
-Policy BSC 3 of the adopted Cherwell Local Plan Part 1 requires the following provision: - At Banbury and Bicester all proposed developments that include 11 or more dwellings (gross), will be expected to provide at least 30% of new homes as affordable homes on site. - At Kidlington and elsewhere, all proposed developments that include 11 or more dwellings (gross), or which would be provided on sites suitable for 11 or more dwellings (gross), will be expected to provide at least 35% of new housing as affordable homes on site. - Financial contributions in lieu of on site provision will only be acceptable in exceptional circumstances. - Where there is a requirement that part of an affordable home should be provided, a financial contribution of equivalent value will be required for that part only.
+Policy BSC 3 of the adopted Cherwell Local Plan Part 1 requires the following provision: - At Banbury and Bicester all proposed developments that include 11 or more dwellings (gross), will be expected to provide at least 30% of new homes as affordable homes on site. - At Kidlington and elsewhere, all proposed developments that include 11 or more dwellings (gross), or which would be provided on sites suitable for 11 or more dwellings (gross), will be expected to provide at least 35% of new housing as affordable homes on site. - Where there is a requirement that part of an affordable home should be provided, a financial contribution of equivalent value will be required for that part only.
 Otherwise, financial contributions in lieu of on-site provision will only be acceptable in exceptional circumstances. - 4.10.
-The adopted Cherwell Local Plan requires all qualifying developments to provide 70% of the affordable housing as affordable/social rented dwellings and 30% as other forms of intermediate housing.
+The adopted Cherwell Local Plan requires all qualifying developments (ie those developments comprising 11 or more dwellings (gross)) to provide 70% of the affordable housing as affordable/social rented dwellings and 30% as other forms of intermediate housing.
 Social rented housing will be particularly supported in the form of extra care or other supported housing.
 It is expected that these requirements will be met without the use of social housing grant or other grant. - 4.11.
 In calculating any affordable housing contribution the Council will apply 'vacant building credit' to qualifying developments.
 Guidance on qualifying developments will be provided by the Council's Strategic Housing Team.